Fear of exercise?

 Wouldn't it be great if none of us had to exercise?
 The reality is that we simply must exercise.
 Like it or not, because we live remarkably sedentary lifestyles—we must exercise more often than not.
 Studies show that regular physical activity, even at moderate levels, reduces the risk of heart disease, cancer, high blood pressure and obesity.
 Regular exercise enhances physical and mental functioning, helps us relieve stress, and allows us to become part of a healthier community.

-Experts say there are many reasons people avoid exercise.
+Experts say there are many reasons people avoid regular exercise.

 There's lots of fear and intimidation in the fitness industry.
 The industry is so confusing.
 Everyone is making these claims and you don't know what works.
 You also may feel embarrassed that you don't know how to use the machines at the gym, have no rhythm in step class, or don't own the right exercise clothing or the latest fitness widgets.